 - Alter the voting percents per voting unit.

-This net taxpayer unit (stakeholder) would then have higher percentage of the vote compared to the general (open) unit.
-The other units would also have higher percentage per cap compared to the general unit.
+This net taxpayer unit (contributor) would then have a higher percentage of the vote compared to the general (open) unit.
+The other units would also have a higher percentage per cap compared to the general unit.
 These units could encompass such groups as a defense unit, a business unit, and a politician unit.

 Voter ID and political testing would give a bare minimum requirement to vote and ensure the voting units percentage add up to the amount of individuals registered.

 Then these different units would have a different percentage amount of the vote.